ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 - Issue `<axis number>SC<jog speed>\r\n` with the jog speed you just looked up
 - Reconnect the IOC and check that homes now work appropriately.

+## Office McLenan Settings

+The office McLanan need the following:

+1. No Null terminator or gender changer
+1. BAUD 9600
+1. BITS 8
+1. AXIS 3 yes (all others no)
+1. MODE1 CLOSED
+1. ACCL3 10
+1. VELO3 0.5